vadimzharov/k8s-cilium-cluster-mesh/README.md

 #### Testing Cilium Cluster Mesh - using shared services.

-Traffic balancing across all interconnected K8S clusters is achieving by using Kubernetes services with the same name in the same namespace and by using annotation `service.cilium.io/global: "true"` applied to the service.
+Traffic balancing across all interconnected Kubernetes clusters is achieving by using Kubernetes services with the same name in the same namespace and by using annotation `service.cilium.io/global: "true"` applied to the service.

 To test this, create separate namespace `shared-service` with sample nginx deployment and service with annotation mentioned above.
 All manifesets are in [files/manifests/shared-svc](files/manifests/shared-svc) directory.